 As Muslims, we believe that God knows better than anyone else how families and societies should be organized, therefore even if we dislike the idea of violence against women (as perhaps all of us do), we have to believe that God knows best.
-Even the Prophet Muhammad had reservations about 4:34.
-Al-Rāzī, in his aforementioned exegesis of verse 4:34, mentions a narration from Ibn ʿAbbās in which he says that a woman came complaining to the Prophet that her husband had struck her.
-From the passage, it appears that the Prophet would have liked to punish the husband according to the law of qiṣāṣ, but verse 4:34 is revealed to him confirming that the husband was within his rights.
+Even the Prophet Muhammad PBUH had reservations about 4:34.
+Al-Rāzī, in his aforementioned exegesis of verse 4:34, mentions a narration from Ibn ʿAbbās in which he says that a woman came complaining to the Prophet PBUH about being struck by her husband.
+From the passage, it appears that the Prophet PBUH would have liked to punish the husband according to the law of qiṣāṣ, but verse 4:34 is revealed to him confirming that the husband was within his rights.
 The Prophet is quoted as saying “We wanted something, but God wanted another thing.
 And what God wants is best.”

 Interfacing With Secular Law

-It should be mentioned that most legal systems do not recognize the validity of the use of violence against a wife in any circumstance except in that of physical self-defense.
+It should be mentioned that most legal systems do not recognize the validity of the use of violence against a wife in any circumstance except in that of physical self-defense, and even then a man may be considered guilty until proven innocent.
 For this reason Muslims living under such laws are required to follow those laws.
 By the fact of accepting to live under a secular legal system and enjoying its protection, one also accepts to abide by its limitations.
 Upholding the “social contract” inherent in living under a secular legal system takes precedence over applying parts of Islamic law that conflict with it.
 In Islam the protection of life, property and dignity are the prime purposes of the law, so a secular legal system that affords these things but prohibits applying certain branches of Islamic law is still largely in accordance with Islam.

 Fighting Violence Against Women

 While 4:34 teaches us that there are extremely rare cases in which violence against a wife is justified, this should not make us indifferent toward cases of domestic abuse.
-The Quran throughout it is opposed to injustice and cruelty, and needless to say this means that we should be opposed to injustice and cruelty toward women.
+The Quran is opposed to injustice and cruelty, and needless to say this means that we should be opposed to injustice and cruelty toward women.
+How can a man carry out the “greater jihad” of working to make the world a better place if he has created a cruel and tyrannical kingdom at home?
 Until recently Muslim societies (and of course non-Muslim ones too) were quite apathetic toward the issue of cruelty toward women.
 Things seem to be improving.

 An intelligent legal theorist should have no trouble seeing that giving someone policing power is bound to lead to abuse if there is no oversight, therefore the creation of agencies protecting women against abuse should be an essential part of any developed Islamic legal system.
 Women should enjoy all of the protections of a country’s constitution and should have recourse to the authorities if they suffer abuse on the hands of their husbands, fathers or others.